 What's in the portal right now?

-Currently, there are six tutorial series available in the membership portal.
-That's because the beta launch has been going on for five months.
+Currently, there are eight tutorial series available in the membership portal.
+That's because the membership has been going on since February 2021.

 Delta cycles in-depth

 Understanding how delta cycles work is key to becoming proficient in VHDL.
 This series teaches you how signal scheduling works in the simulator.